Dropping degrees and embracing skills: How to tackle the technology skills gap

 Crucially, however, not only does it enable organisations to widen the talent pool, but it also reduces failed hires.
 So not only does a skills-based approach remove the risk associated with dropping degrees from job requirements, it actually improves the hire success rate.
 Research from McKinsey has indicated that hiring for skills is five times more predictive of job performance than hiring for education and more than two times more predictive than hiring for work experience.

-To learn more about skills-based hiring, read our introduction to the topic here
+To learn more about skills-based hiring, read our introduction to the topic here.

-As part of the Spotted Zebra platform, we provide a skills-based hiring app that enables organisations to identify and focus on the behavioural and technical skills that are key to success in specific roles.
+As part of the Spotted Zebra platform, we provide a skills-based hiring solution that enables organisations to identify and focus on the behavioural and technical skills that are key to success in specific roles.
 We then provide support so that candidates can be assessed and rated according to their fit for a particular role skills profile.

 Beyond that, Spotted Zebra also assesses the quality of fit that individuals have with an organisation in terms of values and culture, and also assesses whether the individual has the right skills to grow with the organisation over time.